jesse-sealand/chrome-extension-oodles/README.md

-# Ooldes extension for Google Chrome
+# Oodles extension for Google Chrome

 This extension is designed to provide a minimal and appealing visual reference to system memory when browsing the web.
 Is your browser running slow, it may just be your browser.

 ## Features

-- **Visual Indicators for Memory Usage*:
+**Visual Indicators for Memory Usage*:
 Simultaneously see total memory usage and browser memory usage, side by side.